Humanities/Arts Exam > Humanities/Arts Notes > Political Science Class 11 > Long Questions With Answers - Constitution: Why And How?

 (xii) Bicameral Legislature.
 Another feature of the Indian Constitution is that the Indian Parliament consists of two Houses — the Lok Sabha and the Rajya Sabha.
 The Lok Sabha, a Lower House, represents the whole nation while the Rajya Sabha, an Upper House, represents the states.
 The Lok Sabha is more powerful than the Rajya Sabha.

 (xiv) Judicial Review.
-Unlike the American Constitution, the Indian Constitution has specially provided for the judicial review.
-Under the Indian Constitution, Parliament is not a sovereign body as the Supreme Court can strike down the acts passed by the Parliament.
+Unlike the American Constitution, the Indian Constitution has specially provided for judicial review.
+Under the Indian Constitution, Parliament is not a sovereign body, as the Supreme Court can strike down the acts passed by Parliament.
 Similarly, the orders of the executive are subjected to judicial review.
 This power of the Supreme Court extends to the orders issued and laws passed by the state legislatures also.

 (xv) Rule of Law.
 Another distinctive feature of the Indian Constitution is the Rule of Law.
-It means that, in India, law is supreme and it is the law which rules over the people.
+It means that, in India, law is supreme, and it is the law which rules over the people.

 (xvi) Adult Franchise.
 Before the inauguration of the new Constitution, the Franchise, under the Act of 1935, was very limited.
 The new Constitution provides for universal adult suffrage.
 Every Indian citizen of 18 years or above has the right to vote.

 (xviii) Untouchability Abolished.
-Another important feature of the Constitution is the abolition of Untouchability which the Congress for years had been trying to achieve through public enlightenment.
+Another important feature of the Constitution is the abolition of Untouchability, which the Congress for years had been trying to achieve through public enlightenment.

 (xx) Recognition of Hindi as an Official Language.
 The Constitution recognises Hindi as the official language of the Indian Union.
 The Constitution also recognises twenty-two other Indian languages as regional languages.